dnsimple/dnsimple-support/content/articles/dns-query-limits.md

 ### What is a DNS query?

 A DNS query is a message a client sends to the DNS server to request information.
-Queries can come from browsers, email security verifications, and other automated processes.
+Queries are primarily used to find IP addresses associated with domain names.
+They can come from browsers, email security verifications, and other automated processes.

 ### What is the average query volume a zone registers?